FarzGit/FarzGit/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/FarzGit](https://github.com/FarzGit)

-- 💬 Ask me about **Html, CSS, MongoDb, NodeJs,Data Structure, react.js Figma**
+- 💬 Ask me about **Html, CSS, MongoDb, NodeJs,Data Structure, react.js, Figma, Next.js**

 - 📫 How to reach me **https://www.linkedin.com/in/farzin-ahammed-k-7b5908283/**